DSAV-Dodeka/backend/README.md

 * This will generate a Python file in the migrations/versions directory, which you can view to see if everything looks good.
 It basically looks at the database, looks at the schema described in db/model.py and generates code to migrate to the described schema.
 * Then, you can run `poetry run alembic upgrade head`, which will apply the latest generated revision.
 If you now use your database viewer, the table will have hopefully appeared.
 * If there is a mismatch with the current revision, use `poetry run alembic stamp head` before the above 2 commmands.

-### Dev vs production

-If you are in a dev environment, you can start by running `dev.py`

 ### Important to keep in mind